memgraph/documentation/pages/help-center/faq.md

 In relational databases, complex data relationships arise when data from different tables is related or somehow interconnected.
-Because data is spread across multiple tables, querying it requires hopping from one table to other and joining it with slow and resource-intensive join operations.
+Because data is spread across multiple tables, querying it requires hopping from one table to another and joining it with slow and resource-intensive join operations.

 The complexity of join operations can increase exponentially as the number of